The Importance of our Logo to our Brand

 Ultimately, representations of the University of Arizona are under the discretion of the Senior Vice President and Chief Marketing and Communications Officer.

-Designated marketing leads facilitate new logo requests and production, ensuring compliance with the University of Arizona brand architecture.
+Designated marketing leads facilitate existing and new logo requests and production, ensuring compliance with the University of Arizona brand architecture.
+If you need to access an existing logo, please reach out to your marketing lead.

-Begin the process by completing the logo request form, which will be sent to your designated marketing lead for review.
+Begin the process of creating a new logo by completing the logo request form, which will be sent to your designated marketing lead for review.
 For reference, please see the list of marketing leads.

 If you are a designated marketing lead, learn more detailed information about our logo systems.